 What does Abilify (aripiprazole) do to the brain?

 The exact mechanisms of action on the brain of aripiprazole are not completely known or understood.

-Aripiprazole acts in different ways than other types of antipsychotic medications; it can produce a modulating effect on certain neurotransmitters and their action along various pathways.
-4
+Aripiprazole acts in different ways than other types of antipsychotic medications; it can produce a modulating effect on certain neurotransmitters and their action along various pathways.4

 Always speak with your medical advisor so that an informed decision can be made regarding your and your child’s optimum health.

-Is Abilify Withdrawal (aripiprazole) Dangerous?
+Is Abilify withdrawal (aripiprazole) dangerous?

-Treatment for Abilify (aripiprazole) Abuse and Addiction?
+Treatment for Abilify Abuse and Dependence?

-When the antipsychotic medication is reduced, based on existing theories concerning potential restriction of dopamine, dopamine expression will begin to return.
+When the antipsychotic medication is reduced, based on existing theories concerning the potential restriction of dopamine, dopamine expression will begin to return.
 Dopamine now flooding into up-regulated receptors often clinically presents as a rapid expression of manic symptomology.
-In many cases, the patient may become enchanted with the newfound sense of reward which could result in resistance to either slowing down the medication taper or increasing the dose to regain stability.
+In many cases, the patient may become enchanted with the newfound sense of reward which could result in resistance to either slowing down the rate of medication reduction or increasing the dose to regain stability.
 This unwillingness to take pragmatic guidance makes this situation very labile and requires expert and precise management.